takispig/nordvpn-linux-GUI/README.md

 - **Quick-connect:**  connects to the nearest server
 - **Status:**         displays the current connection state
 - **Disconnect:**     disconnects from Nord VPN's server
+- **Flags:**          by clicking on the flag buttons you can connect to this country
 - **Terminal:**       In app there is a build-in Terminal, just your regular terminal, for convenience reasons
 - **Input-Box:**      In there you can type a country to connect (i.e. Sweden) or specify it by typing a server number (i.e. US 6200)